Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 | System | ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect of tropane alkaloids |

 | Central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior. | Excitation (atropine), sedationSedation refers to the state of calming or suppressing the central nervous system with medication, which reduces anxiety and irritability and sometimes induces a light sleep. (scopolamine), hallucinations, seizures |
+It is responsible for processing information and controls most functions of the body and behavior. | AgitationAgitation refers to a state of increased Restlessness or nervous activity that can be caused in dogs and cats by pain, fear, neurological disorders, or other medical problems. (atropine), depressionDepression refers to a state of reduced mood and activity.
+In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment. (scopolamine), Hallucinations, Convulsions |

 | Eyes | Pupil dilationDilation refers to the widening or expansion of a hollow organ or vessel.
 It can be physiological (normal) or pathological (due to disease). (mydriasis), sensitivity to light |

-| Cardiovascular system | TachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+| Cardiovascular system | tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems., increase or decrease in blood pressure, arrhythmias |

 | GastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract | Dry mouth, reduced gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. motility, constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
 In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues. |